Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 This isn't about the quality of individual assistants.
 There are capable people working within offshore VA services.
 The issue is structural - the model creates conditions that make sustained C-suite performance difficult regardless of individual talent.

-With an offshore VA service, quality management is entirely the CEO's responsibility.
-Briefing, correction, re-explaining context, performance management - all of it sits with you.
+With a task-execution offshore model, quality management sits entirely with the CEO.
+Briefing, correction, re-explaining context, performance management - all of it is on your calendar.
 There is no Quality Manager, no oversight layer, no one flagging deteriorating output before it becomes your problem.

 According to DonnaPro's client conversations, the average CEO who has used an offshore VA service has experienced at least one complete context reset within 12 months.
 The cost isn't just the 12 hours of re-hiring - it's the three months of "I'll just do it myself because it's faster than explaining it again."
 That's the ultimate productivity killer, and it never appears on any invoice.